Visas for the Netherlands

 Residence permits for the Netherlands

 Non-EU citizens will need a residence permit if they intend to stay in the Netherlands for more than three months.
-Residence permits are usually valid for one year.
+Residence permits are usually valid for one year and are renewable for up to five years.

 A common approach is to apply at the Dutch Immigration and Naturalisation Service within a few days of arriving in the Netherlands – however, in some circumstances it may be necessary to apply for a long-stay entry visa prior to travelling to the Netherlands.
 This is known as an MVV (Machtiging tot Voorlopig Verblijf) and allows entry into the country as a prospective resident rather than a tourist.
 An application for a residence permit is usually lodged at the same time.